Azure-Samples/Machine-Learning-Operationalization/documentation/aml-cli-reference.md

 **Set up the Deployment Environment**

-When setting up the deployment environment, there are two option for deployment: *local* and *cluster*.
+When setting up the deployment environment, there are two options for deployment: *local* and *cluster*.
 Setting the `--cluster` (or `-c`) flag enables cluster deployment.
 The basic setup syntax is as follows:

 `az ml env setup [-c] --location [location of environment resources, e.g. eastus2] --name[name of environment]`

-This initializes your Azure machine learning environment with a storage account, ACR registry, App Insights service, and an ACS cluster created in your subscription.
+This command initializes your Azure machine learning environment with a storage account, ACR registry, App Insights service, and an ACS cluster created in your subscription.
 By default, the environment is initialized for local deployments only (no ACS) if no flag is specified.
 If you need to scale service, specify the `--cluster` (or `-c`) flag to create an ACS cluster.

 Command details:

     --location -l                  : [Required] Location for environment resources; an Azure region, e.g. eastus2.
     --name -n                      : [Required] Name of environment to provision.
     --acr -r                       : ARM ID of ACR to associate with this environment.
     --agent-count -z               : Number of agents to provision in the ACS cluster.
-Default: 3.
-    --cert-cname                   : CNAME of certificate.
+Default: **3** --cert-cname                   : CNAME of certificate.
     --cert-pem                     : Path to .pem file with certificate bytes.
     --cluster -c                   : Flag to provision ACS cluster.
 Off by default; specify this to force an ACS cluster deployment.
     --key-pem                      : Path to .pem file with certificate key.
     --master-count -m              : Number of master nodes to provision in the ACS cluster.
 Acceptable values: 1, 3, 5.
-Default: 1.
+Default: **1**
     --resource-group -g            : Resource group in which to create compute resource.
 Will be created if it does not exist.
                                      If not provided, resource group will be created with 'rg' appended to 'name.'.
     --service-principal-app-id -a  : App ID of service principal to use for configuring ML compute.